Help; the clicks my vendor is showing don’t match what I’m seeing in Google Analytics!

 Let’s dig a little deeper.

-Scenario 2: John is surfing the web using his iPhone and a Safari browser.
+Scenario 2: Let’s say John is surfing the web using his iPhone and a Safari browser.
 He clicks your ad two times.
-Then, later that night, John is on his laptop in a Chrome browser and clicks your ad once.
+Later that night, John is on his laptop in a Chrome browser and clicks your ad once.

 Your vendor would count this as three clicks, but Google Analytics would count this as two users.
 Once on the iPhone in Safari (even though he clicked the ad twice) and once on the laptop in Chrome.